 If you were walking/running and were hit by a car, consider the following:

-These are questions that we might ask our potential clients when evaluating their case.
+These are questions we ask our potential clients when evaluating their case.
 If we discover that you or someone you love was injured in an accident because a driver or pedestrian was not adhering to the rules of the road, then you might have a claim.
-In some cases, both parties could be held partially at-fault for the accident.
 To learn more, call and speak with Shook & Stone directly.

 Loss of Income: Past, Present & Future